How to Quit Drinking and Make it Stick

 First of all, take a deep breath in through your nose and exhale out through your mouth.
 I've got you!

-Second of all, you are not alone in feeling overwhelmed, along with the back-and-forth indecision of quitting; it's too much!
-I speak with women over 40 every day, fighting with themselves on not only how to stop but also if they need to.
+Second, you are not alone in feeling overwhelmed, along with the back-and-forth indecision of quitting; it's too much!
+I speak with women over 40 every day, fighting with themselves on how to stop and if they need to.

 Let's end the fight together, shall we?